 I don’t expect that applying this to grantmaking processes will be easy, especially as the concept of “waste” may spark a desire to defend how we’re doing things.
 Ultimately, lean thinking does and should push us to rethink some fundamental assumptions about how we work.
 In philanthropy I think some of these might be:

-- that a certain set of people need to approve every grant, or
+- That a certain set of people need to approve every grant

 What approaches and frameworks have you found helpful in process redesign?
 If this post has piqued your interest, let’s talk!